MicrosoftDocs/azure-devops-docs/docs/repos/git/review-pull-requests.md

 ::: moniker range="azure-devops"

 Pull requests let designated reviewers examine, discuss, and vote on proposed changes before those changes are applied to a target branch of a repo.
-The following steps describe how reviewers of PRs in Azure Repos can navigate PR tabs and view options to understand the proposed changes.
+The following steps describe how reviewers of PRs in Azure Repos can navigate through a PR to understand the proposed changes.

 1. From your web browser, open the team project for your Azure DevOps organization.
 Choose **Repo > Pull requests** to list the PRs.
 A newly opened PR defaults to the **Overview** tab.